Olympia Is The Capital Of What State

 Choosing Olympia as the Capital

 When Washington Territory was established in 1853, the selection of a capital city was a crucial decision.
 Several factors contributed to Olympia's selection.
-Its location on the Puget Sound provided easy access for ships, facilitating trade and communication.
+Also, its location on the Puget Sound provided easy access for ships, facilitating trade and communication.
 Additionally, Olympia was already a growing settlement with a developing economy and infrastructure.
 The city's strategic location and existing infrastructure made it a logical choice for the territorial capital.

 The Struggle for Capital Status